Trump & Angela Merkel Cold Meeting Reveals Vast Policy Split & Denied Handshake

 U.S. President Donald Trump and German Chancellor Angela Merkel held a cold meeting at the White House on Friday, exposing their differences on key issues such as migration and international trade.

-The ice-cold atmosphere between the two leaders was brutally evident when the two posed for photographers and cameramen in the Oval Office and Trump avoided a handshake.
+The ice-cold atmosphere between the two leaders was brutally evident when the two posed for photographers and cameramen in the Oval Salon and Trump avoided filming handshake.

-At the insistent urging of the photographers by the gesture, Merkel asked Trump if he wanted to shake hands, but the American president did not even respond.
+At the insistent scream of the photographers by the gesture, Merkel asked Trump if he wanted the two to shake hands, but the American president did not even respond.

-Both leaders held a joint press conference in which the bulk of the questions were addressed to Trump, whether for his controversial health care reform proposal, or his even more controversial denunciation of Barack Obama for espionage.
+Both leaders held a joint press conference in which the bulk of the questions were addressed to Trump, whether for his controversial health care reform proposal or his even more controversial denunciation of Barack Obama for espionage.

-When asked about his allegation of being spied on by Obama during the election, Trump joked that he and Merkel had “one thing in common,” as the German leader’s communications were intercepted by the National Security Agency (NSA).
+When asked about his allegation of being spied on by Obama during the election campaign, Trump joked that he and Merkel had “one thing in common,” as the German leader’s communications were intercepted by the National Security Agency (NSA).
 Merkel did not laugh at the joke.

 In the interview, Trump was in favor of fair and reciprocal trade, and rejected that he could be seen as an “isolationist.”